 A new publication will be published by the organising partners to accompany the exhibition.
 Designed by Fraser Muggeridge studio, it will focus on ephemera and map the encounters and events that chart Gupta’s political and personal journey.

-Supported by the Bagri Foundation.
+Exhibition supported by the Bagri Foundation

-Talks and Events programme supported by the Durjoy Bangladesh Foundation
+Exhibition programme supported by the Durjoy Bangladesh Foundation